dataArtisans/flink-training-web/web/exercises/trainingData.md

 ### Mbox Data Format

-The [Mbox mail archive format](http://en.wikipedia.org/wiki/Mbox) is a textual file format which stores a sequence of mails.
+The [Mbox mail archive format](http://en.wikipedia.org/wiki/Mbox) is a text-based file format which stores a sequence of mails.
 A mail is encoded in multiple lines.
 The first line of a mail starts with "`From `" and continues with the mailer daemon and a time stamp.
 The following lines are formatted as key-value pairs as for example "`Subject: Re: Podling name search initiated`" containing information such as subject, sender, and reply-to of the mail.
-An empty line indicates the start of the email body.
-After the content of the body, the next mail follows with a line that starts with "`From `".
+An empty line indicates the end of the key-value section and the start of the email body.
+After the last line of the mail body, the next mail follows with a line that starts again with "`From `".

-This format is not so well suited for immediate analysis and requires a bit of cleansing and formatting.
+This format is not very well suited for immediate analysis and requires a bit of cleansing and formatting.

 ### Generate the Training Data Set

-We provide a Flink program, which reads Mbox files of Apache mailing list archives, extracts some information, and writes the mails in an easy to process format.
-The program can be found in the exercise project ...
+We provide a Flink program, which reads Mbox files of Apache mailing list archives, extracts some information, and converts the mails into a format that can be easily processed.
+The program can be found in the training project at **TODO: Link to program and explain how to execute it.**.

-#### TODO

-The training data set is generated in a separated text format.
+The Mail Data Set is generated in a text format.
 Emails are separated by "`##//##`" char sequence.
 Each mail has seven fields:

 ~~~